ibm-cloud-docs/openshift/rovs-cluster-create.md

    {: note}

    **Network settings**
-   :   Choose how to communicate with the cluster master:
+   :   Set up network communication to the master.

-   - **Both private & public endpoints**: Communication is accessible from the internet and your private network (default)
+   - **Both private & public endpoints**: Communication to the master is accessible from the internet to your private and public network (default)
-   - **Private endpoint only**: Communication is established securely to authorized users in your private network, IBM Cloud services, or through a VPC VPN connection
+   - **Private endpoint only**: Communication is established securely to authorized cluster users in your private network, IBM Cloud services, or through a VPC VPN connection

    **Internal registry**
    :   Store images in the cluster internal registry with IBM Cloud Object Storage.
+A COS bucket will automatically be created for your cluster's internal registry.

    - Select an existing Cloud Object Storage instance or create a new one
-   - A COS bucket will be automatically created for your cluster's internal registry

 10. Configure **Security** settings: